Skip to main contentSkip to data table

 6. If no cluster of 2+ forms, fixed pegs stay on fixed-peg rules and fall back to the best trusted single source

 7. Pool challenge: if all agreeing sources are challenge-eligible (CG, DL-list, DEX average, or promoted protocol DEX sources without a hard-source corroborator), check each large priced DEX pool (≥$100K TVL) from the published challenger snapshot built from the full retained pool set.
-If any diverges ≥500 bps from the weak result, downgrade to low, and only replace the price when at least two independent protocol-level medians corroborate that divergence — on-chain liquidity is a more honest signal when aggregators share upstream data, but a single protocol or a single rogue pool can still be wrong
+If any protocol-level median diverges beyond the peg-type-aware threshold (500 bps for USD pegs, min(2 × depeg threshold, 500) for non-USD pegs), downgrade to low, and replace the price when at least two independent protocol-level medians corroborate that divergence unless severe-downside preservation applies.
+A high-TVL multi-protocol replacement can also use the peg depeg threshold when the published price is inside that threshold and at least two $5M+ protocol medians are depeg-sized in the same direction and mutually coherent inside the pool-challenge bps band.
+A one-protocol replacement remains allowed only when the protocol median has at least $5M TVL, the DEX median crosses the peg depeg threshold, and a hard primary candidate agrees within the normal consensus threshold

 agree(a,b) = |a.price − b.price| / midpoint(a,b) × 10000 ≤ thresholdBps